mixonic/rfcs/text/0000-module-unification-namespaces.md

 ### Explicit packages for service injections

+TODO: ember data examples, and teaching section should DI effective preamble for common injections.

 The argument `package` is added to the `inject` API to specify an explicit package.
-The packages provided by this argument is absolute.
+The package provided by this argument is absolute.
 Any implicit package is over-ruled.

 For example: